novuhq/novu/docs/docs/channels/sms/telnyx.md

 - You can copy API key from there.
 - Alternatively, you can create an API key by tapping on the Create API Key button.

-Before copying it, make sure it's status is showing active.
+Before copying it, make sure its status is showing active.

 ## Find the Message profile ID